junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 Attester: A layered Attester containing a platform and a workload running in a CC environment

 Relying Party: An entity which is making trust decisions, such as a key release to a workload

+Verifier 1: Verifier to verify the status of the workload

+Verifier 2: Verifier to verify the status of the CC envrionment

 # Conventions and Definitions